aws/aws-sdk-pandas/CONTRIBUTING.md

 * Any modifications you've made relevant to the bug
 * Anything unusual about your environment or deployment

+Here is a list of tags to label issues and help us triage them:
+* question: A question on the library.
+Consider starting a [discussion](https://github.com/awslabs/aws-data-wrangler/discussions) instead
+* bug: An error encountered when using the library
+* feature: A completely new idea not currently covered by the library
+* enhancement: A suggestion to enhance an existing feature

 ## Contributing via Pull Requests

 Contributions via pull requests are much appreciated.
 Before sending us a pull request, please ensure that: